 Kratom addiction is a very new phenomenon but can be treated just like any other substance abuse problem.
 The overuse of kratom may indicate dependence – a condition that should be approached through comprehensive, evidence-based long-term therapy, counseling, and group support.

-Patients addicted to kratom are urged to participate in an inpatient or intensive outpatient treatment program for a minimum of 30 days.
+Patients addicted to kratom are urged to participate in a partial hospitalization or intensive outpatient treatment program such as those offered by Midwood Addiction Treatment.
 Upon completion, patients can take advantage of aftercare planning services which help locate resources in the area, such as therapists and counselors, for the sustainment of long-term wellness and sobriety.

 Our programs are structured with various components of evidence-based treatment practices and holistic approaches to treatment that provide our patients with the knowledge and tools they need to be successful in their recovery.